AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 The [PDF to XDP API](https://developer.adobe.com/experience-manager-forms-cloud-service-developer-reference/references/pdf-utility-sync/#tag/Document-Conversion) converts a PDF document to an XDP file.
 For a PDF document to be successfully converted to an XDP file, the PDF document must contain an XFA stream in the dictionary. -->

-<span class="preview"> Document Assurance service is a pre-release feature and accessible through our [pre-release channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#new-features).
-The documentation for the feature is subject to change.</span>

 ## Document Assurance {#doc-assurance}

 The DocAssurance service includes the Signature and Encyption APIs: